wdznak/SEGUIApp/README.md

 ## SEGUIApp

+**Update 10/04/20** Project suspended.
+Recently I added an offline mode to process data from files to calculate some statistics.
+The project detoured significantly from my initial idea and got a little bit messy, but I am happy with the overall modularity and ease of implementing new features.
+At this point, I did not learn new things by pushing it further so I decided to abandon it.
+At least for now.
+It was a fun project that thought me not only C++, Qt, design patterns but also Python and machine learning (Keras).

 **SEGUIApp** is an app for gathering data from stock exchanges, saving it to files and present a live view to the user.
 It also provides tools for modeling data that can be exported to CSV files and used to train machine learning models.